melonicedlatte/melonicedlatte/README.md

 - 👏 I want to make good program!
 - 💁 If you have a question, please ask me!
 - 🤩 I love star 🐱🐱🐱!
+- If you want to contact, please mail me!